-D16.11 The road layout must provide for potential future connections to other potential future residential planning precincts identified by the Medowie Planning Strategy including Brocklesby Road.
+D16.13 The subdivision road layout must allow for future connections to residential planning precincts identified by the Medowie Planning Strategy, including Brocklesby Road.
+The connectivity is to result in effective movement of pedestrians/vehicles in a grid like structure.